 It’s not easy to make a device as utilitarian as a fan look exciting, but the Dyson AM09 pulls it off.
 The fan is available in black and white shades, but we opted for the black model which wouldn’t look out of place in Darth Vader’s office on the Death Star – which is high praise indeed, unless you’re Obi-Wan Kenobi.

-The most striking thing about the Dyson Hot + Cool AM09’s design is its bladeless cavity.
-Making up close to two thirds of the footprint of the device, It’s through this loop that the warm or cool air is propelled, using Dyson’s air multiplier technology to draw in air and throw it back out at a cooling speed, or first through its heater.
+The most striking thing about the design of the Dyson Hot + Cool AM09 is its bladeless cavity.
+Making up close to two-thirds of the footprint of the device, It’s through this loop that the warm or cool air is propelled, using Dyson’s air multiplier technology to draw air in, and throw it back out at a cooling speed, or through its heater.

 While aesthetically looking super cool, it’s also much safer than the spinning blades of a traditional fan, and even when blasting out higher temperatures never becomes so hot as to be uncomfortable to touch.
 It’ll also automatically turn itself off if for whatever reason it gets knocked over, making it relatively baby-safe.

 The rest of the cylindrical shape is is taken up by the tilting, optionally-automatically-rotating base, which includes the air vents, a single power button and a small LED display which lets you know which mode, speed and temperature the fan is set to.